jt495/IS117-A03/README.md

 - Merge - brings content from one branch into the main branch

 - Merge Conflict -

-- Push - gets the branch of a repository,
+- Push - gets a branch of a repository and its committed refs and updates the associated remote repository

 - Pull - fetches a branch and merges it